ErShubham2908/SushantUIUX-2025/Readme.md

 **Two main type of Pseudo selector**

 **1. pseudo element:** Pseudo-elements are used to style specific parts of an element.
-    + before: Inserts content before the content of an element.
+    + before: pseudo-element inserts content before the content of an element.
+It is often used to add decorative elements or additional information.
-    + after: Inserts content after the content of an element.
+    + after: pseudo-element inserts content after the content of an element.
+It's useful for adding decorative elements or icons.
-    + first-letter: Styles the first letter of a block element.
+    + first-letter:  pseudo-element targets the first letter of the text content of an element.
+It's commonly used for drop caps or stylized initial letters.
-    + first-line: Styles the first line of a block element.
+    + first-line:pseudo-element styles the first line of text in an element.
+It's used to apply specific styles to the initial line of a block of text.

 **2. pseudo class:** Pseudo-classes are used to define the special states of an element.
       + Hover: Styles an element when the mouse pointer is over it.